spiral/docs/odm/oop.md

 $post->save();
 ```

-Singilar aggregations will return outer Document or `null` if nothing can be found:
+Singular aggregations will return the outer Document or `null` if nothing is found:

 ```php
 dump($post->author());